 Make sure you understand the metal specifications.
 If the drawings are so confusing you don’t understand them, call the architect who drew them and start asking questions.
 You can also get advice from a curtainwall consultant or your metal supplier.

 Study the material compatibility of the sealants, flashings and steel anchors to be used with the metal system.
 Sealant manufacturers are the best source for researching the compatibility of their products with metals.

-Flashings should not be next to a dissimilar metal.
+Flashings should not be used next to a dissimilar metal.
 For instance, if you put copper roofing next to an aluminum fascia with no protection, you’ll get corrosion because of the galvanic action between the two materials, and premature failure will result.
 In addition, steel anchors must be primed to eliminate possible corrosion.

 Distinguish what situations are appropriate for anodizing or painting.
 I don’t recommend anodizing for coastal locations — instead, painting is a better aluminum coating.
 On the other hand, generally don’t use painted coatings in an entry application-they are not abrasion-resistant enough for a door.
 Some powder coatings are hard enough for entrances, but anodizing is always safe.

 Determine that the metal assembly to be finished has adequate drainage holes to prevent entrapment of the chemical solutions used for pretreatment.
 If they leak out later, the chemicals can damage the metal’s finish.
 Inks and dyes in packaging materials are another potential cause of staining.

-Don’t send door hardware or accessories to a finisher.
+Remove hardware or accessories before sending your part to be finished.
 To paint or anodize doors, the finisher must strip the hardware from the doors-most likely at an additional charge.
 I suggest that the assembly’s hardware remain unpainted.
 Although touch-up paint may be used on the hardware, it generally will not match nor last as long as a factory-applied finish.

 Have assemblies finished after fabrication.
 Though doing so may not be practical for large assemblies, the result is a cleaner appearance.
 I especially recommend this if you’re going to be doing any welding or brake forming are involved.
 It’s best to talk to an SAF Anodizing & Finishing Pro before fabricating an aluminum assembly or part.
 Painting and anodizing each present special requirements for companies working with finishers.
 What follows are tips specific to either painting or anodizing.